Andolatam/api-docs/source/includes/_checking_account.md

 Parameter | Description
 --------- | -----------
-companyID | ID of the company to check. total     | Account balance given from Get Checking Account Endpoint
+companyID | ID of the company to check. total     | Funds to add to account.